 Suitable for KS2.

-In the 2017/18 season we worked with primary school children across Haringey and Enfield on a large scale creative composition project called Sound Out.
-Learn more about how we are developing Sound Out in the 2018/19 season here.
+To date, we have worked with primary school children across Haringey and Enfield on a large scale creative composition project called Sound Out.

 Sound Out: 50th Anniversary Primary Schools Concert